What is a federal direct loan?

-|What is it?||A long-term federal loan which students begin to repay six months after they graduate or drop below half-time enrollment.
-The interest rate for graduate students is a fixed 6.8 percent.|
+A long-term federal loan which students begin to repay six months after graduation or a drop below half-time enrollment.
+The interest rate for graduate students is fixed.

-|Who qualifies?||The student must be enrolled at least half-time per term (half-time equals six credit enrollment) in the M.Div, M.A. or STM programs; be enrolled in classes that count for the degree.
+Master-degree seeking students must be enrolled at least half-time per term; be enrolled in classes that count toward the degree.
 The student must be a U.S. citizen or an eligible non-citizen; males must have registered for the Selective Service.

-|Loss of Subsidized Loan||President Obama signed the Budget Control Act into law Aug.
-2, 2011.
-This legislation made two significant changes to the graduate loan program.
-Effective with the 2012-2013 academic year, graduate students are no longer eligible for SUBSIDIZED loan funds.
-Subsidized loans were loans that the federal government paid the interest while the student was enrolled in school and at times of deferment.
-Going forward, all federal loans will be unsubsidized for graduate students.
+The Budget Control Act of 2011 made two significant changes to the graduate loan program.
+Effective with the 2012-2013 academic year, graduate students were no longer eligible for SUBSIDIZED loan funds.
+Subsidized loans are loans that the federal government paid the interest while the student was enrolled in school and at times of deferment.
+Going forward, all federal loans are unsubsidized for graduate students.
 The Loan Rebate was also eliminated.

 An unsubsidized loan is when the student is responsible for the interest while enrolled in school.
 Interest begins to accrue on the day that funds are disbursed.
 The interest can be paid quarterly or capitalized and added to the loan principal.

 How much can I borrow?

-Graduate students may borrow up to a lifetime amount of $138,500 from the Federal Direct Loan program.
+Graduate students may borrow up to a lifetime amount of $138,500 from the Federal Direct Unsubsidized Loan program.

-Is there a fee for my Direct Loan?||
+Is there a fee for my direct loan?

 How do I apply?

-1) Borrowers must complete the FAFSA.
+- Borrowers must complete the FAFSA.
 If selected for Verification, the school will mail further instructions to the student.
 (PTS School Code = G03356)

-2) Complete a Federal Direct Loan Master Promissory Note at www.StudentLoans.gov.
+- Complete a Federal Direct Loan Master Promissory Note at www.StudentLoans.gov.

-3) Complete a Federal Entrance Counseling Session at www.StudentLoans.gov.
+- Complete a Federal Entrance Counseling Session at www.StudentLoans.gov.